-Key Worker and In-School Provision UpdatesLast update: 2020-06-29
+Key Worker and In-School Provision UpdatesLast update: 2021-01-05

-Booking of Key Worker Child Educational Provision
+Booking of Critical Worker Child Educational Provision

 The school has a duty of care to safeguard all of its students.
 It is crucial that we are informed of the number of students attending in advance so we can ensure in advance who is attending and measures in place for groupings for the day.
 If your son/daughter will not be attending on any particular day please contact the school in advance on (023) 9282 3766 or email firstname.lastname@example.org

+Students must comply the Governor’s Behaviour for Learning Policy.
+Any poor behaviour will result in a call home and the student continuing online learning at home.
 Any student not conforming to the school’s expectations on Health & Safety groups or refusal to follow any instructions may be excluded for a fixed period of time.
 This will include any student found intentionally coughing/sneezing/spitting at another student or member of school staff or causing damage to school property.
 A copy of this policy can be found on our school website.

 - Follow the instructions on hygiene, such as handwashing and sanitising.